What is compliance?

 How do I find out what laws or policies I have to comply with?

 The university aims to make information about key compliance areas easily accessible.
 Good starting points are the Code of Ethical Conduct; Professional Standards and Business Conduct Policies; and the faculty and student handbooks.
 Links to these and other core compliance policies are available here.
-The Compliance Department offers, coordinates or assists with training in many areas, and faculty and staff should review “The Compliance Corner” in the quarterly newsletter from the Office of General Counsel.
+The Compliance Department offers, coordinates or assists with training in many areas, including the monthly Compliance Colloquium series.
+Faculty and staff should also review “The Compliance Corner” in the quarterly newsletter from the Office of General Counsel.
 If you do not see what you need on this website, or have questions on any area of compliance, please contact us.

 How do I report a compliance concern?

 You should not hesitate to bring concerns about compliance to your supervisor, unit or department head, or faculty advisor, or to the senior manager or executive with oversight of the relevant area, for example the Director of Environmental Health and Safety, or the relevant Dean or Vice Provost.
-You may also contact the Compliance Department, the university Ombuds, the Director of Internal Audit, or the Director of Risk Services.
+You may also contact the Compliance Department, the university Ombuds, the Vice President of Audit and Advisory Services, or the Director of Risk Services.
 The University encourages all members of the community to raise concerns and to report suspected wrongful conduct through these established channels.
 Alternatively, the University also has a mechanism in place for anonymous and confidential reporting of concerns: a compliance hotline that is managed by an outside company.
 To learn more about the hotline or to anonymously report a concern, click here.

 The university will not tolerate retaliation against anyone who makes a good faith report of suspected or actual wrongdoing.